 . . . and washing in water.

-Baptism in the New Testament.
-In the New Testament we have some passages about baptism that are often overlooked.
-Here are a few,
+In the New Testament, we have some passages about baptism that are important to examine.
+The first one is Matthew 3:4-6.

 Now John himself had a garment of camel’s hair, and a leather belt about his waist; and his food was locusts and wild honey.
 Then Jerusalem was going out to him, and all Judea, and all the district around the Jordan; and they were being baptized by him in the Jordan River, as they confessed their sins.
-(NASB) Matthew 3:4-6
+Matthew 3:4-6 (NASB)

 And John also was baptizing in Aenon near Salim, because there was much water there; and they were coming and were being baptized.
-(NASB) John 3:23
+John 3:23 (NASB)

-Again we see a requirement for “much water.”
-If a water jug was all that was required for sprinkling why did John need “much water?”
-Our next passage is found in Acts,
+Again, the Greek word for “baptizing” and “baptized” is baptizo.
+But notice the requirement to perform the baptism was “much water.”
+If a cup or a water jug was all that was required for sprinkling, why did John need “much water?”

 And Philip opened his mouth, and beginning from this Scripture he preached Jesus to him And as they went along the road they came to some water; and the eunuch said, “Look!
 Water!
 What prevents me from being baptized?”
 And Philip said, “If you believe with all your heart, you may.”
 And he answered and said, “I believe that Jesus Christ is the Son of God.”
 And he ordered the chariot to stop; and they both went down into the water, Philip as well as the eunuch; and he baptized him.
-(NASB) Acts 8:35-38 (NASB)
+Acts 8:35-38 (NASB)